 - Feeling angry but not knowing what to do about it

 Often, without our awareness, our past intrudes upon our present experience.
-As children, we learn to adapt to our situations but then the things that we did in response to these early experiences can become ‘who we are’ and our life story becomes written for us, not by us.
+As children, we learn to adapt to our environment but then the things that we did in response to these early experiences can become ‘who we are’ and our life story becomes written for us, not by us.
 Tending to our suffering and allowing a radical acceptance of our experience in the here and now enables something new to emerge.

 As well as being a way to help us heal the pain and difficulty in our lives, psychotherapy aims to help us live our lives more fully, give us more freedom to choose how we relate to others and help us connect with what is true and authentic for us.
 When we are not caught up in our unconscious patterns, we have greater choice and flexibility in how we engage in life.

 I have an MA in Core Process Psychotherapy – a contemplative, mindfulness-based approach and have also undertaken a number of additional modular trainings to inform my work.
 I have many years experience of working with the body and bring to my work as a psychotherapist a very inclusive approach; embodied awareness is an integral part of exploring what is happening in the here and now.

-My work is informed by my experiences of Buddhist-based practices, The Diamond Approach of AH Almaas, Relational Psychotherapy and Psychoanalysis and my commitment to continual professional development and many years of working with clients.
+My work is integrative and is informed by my experiences of Buddhist-based practices, The Diamond Approach of AH Almaas, Relational Psychotherapy and Psychoanalysis, Gestalt, Transactional Analysis and my commitment to continual professional development and many years of working with clients.

-My practice is based in Brighton and Hove and I also offer online sessions.
+My practice is based in Brighton and Hove, UK and I also offer online sessions.